 The distribution stage manages the record once it has been created.
 They are in charge of getting the record to the right recipient whether internal or external.
-When a record leaves an or organisation or library, it is termed "an internal record" but when the record leaves the organisation, it is termed "an external record" and it goes through the whole information lifecycle management.
+When a record leaves a library, it is termed "an internal record" but when the record leaves the organisation, it is termed "an external record" and it goes through the whole information lifecycle management.